 - The purpose of this policy is to make explicit how the teaching team mark children's work and provide feedback.
-All members of staff are expected to be familiar with the policy and to apply it consistently.
-This policy should be read in conjunction with the Assessment for Learning Policy. - A consistent, whole-school approach to feedback and marking is essential so that pupils understand how they will receive feedback and how they should respond to marking comments.
+All members of staff are expected to be familiar with the policy and to apply it consistently. - A consistent, whole-school approach to feedback and marking is essential so that pupils understand how they will receive feedback and how they should respond to marking comments.
 Consistent, regular marking also reinforces high expectations and also helps pupils understand that their work is valued. - Teachers are responsible for marking as part of the teacher's terms and conditions of employment.
 In this policy, clear strategies are stated in order to manage efficiently the work load of teaching staff.